Iowa announces 257 new COVID-19 cases as state total tops 3,000

 During a livestreamed press conference Monday, Gov. Kim Reynolds said there were 257 new cases, bringing the state total to at least 3,159.

 Among the new cases is the 14th positive test in Harrison County.
-The individual is in isolation and was in contact with the county's 13th positive case, a man 81 or older who is currently hospitalized.
-Harrison County Home & Public Health is expected to release additional details on the 14th case later today.
+The individual is in isolation and was in contact with the county’s 13th positive case, a man 81 or older who is currently hospitalized.
+The county had not released additional information as of Monday evening.

+In Regional Medical Coordination Center region four, which includes Pottawattamie, Mills, Harrison, Cass, Crawford, Shelby, Fremont, Montgomery, Page, Adams, Audubon and Taylor Counties, there is one patient hospitalized with COVID-19, according to the coronavirus.iowa.gov.

+The region remains at a six on the state’s 12-point COVID-19 severity scale.

 “These are essential industries,” Reynolds said of meat packing plants.
 “We must do our part to keep them open in a safe and sensible way.”